 Return time to our camp.
-Relax, take a shower, enjoy a cold beer from our keg, snack on nachos and salsa or other hors deveres, cast your fishing line into the river, play a game of volleyball, foos ball or ping pong and enjoy life by the river.
+Relax, cast your fishing line into the river, play a game of volleyball, foos ball or ping pong and enjoy life by the river.

 Enjoy some quiet time around our campfire or walk to the Coloma Club or Sierra Nevada House for live music, dancing and refreshments.

 10 PM: Quiet time in our camp.
 Please be considerate of others. who wish to sleep in our lower camp area.
 If you wish to stay up later and make a little noise (please note the word "little") we ask that you utilize our upper camp area where the lights will stay lit.